10 best small towns that will make you love South Africa

 - Buying some African art at one of the curio stores in town.

 Kaapsehoop is just a short drive from Nelspruit, the capital of Mpumalanga Province.
 This quaint and quirky town oozes with greenery and charm.
 But, it is perhaps its age-old gold rush history and free roaming wild horses that make this small town even more attractive to locals and tourists alike.

-Want to know more about Kaapsehoop?
-Get the inside scoop from a local here, Kaapsehoop: The best place to spend your day.
+By the way…if you want to know more about Kaapsehoop, take a deeper look from a local’s perspective here, Kaapsehoop: The best place to spend your day.

 - Catching a glimpse of the wild horses,

 - Devouring the pancakes at Koek ‘n Pan, and

 - Drinking a glass of wine next to Salvador’s fireplace.

 There’s no doubt that South Africa has something to offer all traveling styles and interests.
 Whether your travelling solo, with friends or loved ones…there are plenty of hidden gems and quirky small towns waiting to be explored within its wide open spaces.